box/developer.box.com/content/guides/cli/scripts/deprovision-users.md

 ./Users_Deprovision.ps1 -DryRun
 ```

-To set the new files owner ID in runtime, add the
+To set the new files owner ID at runtime, add the
 `NewFilesOwnerID` string flag.
 It will overwrite the
 value specified in the script before.